the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 *[Cut to: CI pipeline running.
 Green checkmarks cascading.]*

-**DINIS** *(V.O.)*: "The beautiful thing about having good CI/CD is that the fix goes from 'working on my machine' to 'deployed everywhere' in minutes.
+**MARCUS** *(V.O.)*: "The beautiful thing about having good CI/CD is that the fix goes from 'working on my machine' to 'deployed everywhere' in minutes.
 Tests pass.
 Pipeline runs.
 Version 1.4.8 ships."

 *[Cut to: Slack notifications]*